wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

   - `PowerAuthAuthorizationHttpHeader` is deprecated, use functions that provide `PowerAuthHttpHeader` instead.

   - `PowerAuthMissingConfigException` is removed.
 The configuration is validated in `PowerAuthConfiguration.Builder.build()` method.

+  - `PowerAuthErrorCodes` interface now contains the following new error codes:
+    - `.UPGRADE_SDK` is reported when local activation data format was created in newer SDK version.
+    - `.WRONG_SIGNATURE` is reported from functions validating digital or JWS signatures.
+    - `.OTHER` is reported for unknown errors.

   - `PowerAuthActivationStatus` is a new class that replaces `io.getlime.security.powerauth.core.ActivationStatus`.
 This change affects the following APIs:
     - `IActivationStatusListener` callback interface now gets `PowerAuthActivationStatus` in success.